hexatomic/hexatomic/docs/dev/src/development/automated-tests/README.md

 ## Execute tests in Eclipse

 Open the corresponding test bundle project for the bundle you want to test.
-Select the project in the "Project Explorer", right click on it and choose `Run As -> JUnit  Plug-in Test".
+Select the project in the "Project Explorer", right-click on it and choose `Run As -> JUnit  Plug-in Test".

 ![Run JUnit test in Eclipse](run-test-eclipse.png)